 Z-Wave devices fall into five categories: screw-in, wired, in-wall, battery powered, and plug-in devices.

-Wired devices consist of energy monitors, outlet controllers, etc. This type of device is widely used, but it is available should you want it.
+Wired devices consist of energy monitors, outlet controllers, etc. This type of device requires a little wiring but is a great solution to controlling whatever device you want to plug in.

 Plug-in devices are devices that you can plug into an outlet.
 Most commonly, these are used to control lamps and other lighting fixtures.